xrettle/WFGY/TensionUniverse/EventHorizon/README.md

 The Singularity demo is a public, open specification artifact inside the TU program.

-- It takes 131 S class problems across many fields.
+- It takes 131 S-class problems across many fields.
 - It forces all of them to be written using a single set of charters and encoding rules.
 - It refuses to add ad hoc definitions per question.

 You can treat this folder as the event horizon view.